awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-kinesis.md

 ![\[Set up the GET /streams/{stream-name}/records method.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-kinesis-proxy-setup-streams-stream-records-get-method.png)

 1. The `GetRecords` action requires an input of a `ShardIterator` value\.
 To pass a client\-supplied `ShardIterator` value, we add a `Shard-Iterator` header parameter to the method request, as shown in the following:
-![\[Add the Shard-Iterator header parameter to the GET-on-Records method request.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-kinesis-proxy-setup-streams-stream-records-get-method-shard-iterator-header.png)
+![\[Add the Shard-Iterator header parameter to the GET-on-records method request.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-kinesis-proxy-setup-streams-stream-records-get-method-shard-iterator-header.png)

 1. Set up the following mapping template to map the `Shard-Iterator` header parameter value to the `ShardIterator` property value of the JSON payload for the `GetRecords` action in Kinesis\.